buildpacks/rfcs/text/0000-plan-flags.md

 - This would be a breaking change for consumers of the Build Plan and Buildpack Plan.
 - Increased functionality of the lifecycle, which increases maintenance costs of the lifecycle as a whole.
 - Removes the functionality to communicate non-unique information across buildpacks as the `modifiers` field is always merged.
+This could be mitigated by adding non-merge capabilities to the `modifiers` field.

 # Alternatives
 [alternatives]: #alternatives